GoSleepBelall/Uber-pickup-in-new-york-city/README.md

 - Maximum trend of uber pick-ups are in the center of city.
 - Tuesday was the best day for all bases except B02764.
 It have Saturday as best day.
 - 13th September had the most pick-ups
+- The data is not enough to predict new Uber pickup call
+  - Even if you're provided with 3 variables, you can't predict the fourth for example:
+  - if you're provided with Lon, Lat, and Hour, you can still not predict which day it could possibly from, because every day of week shows same trend
+  - if you're provided with Lon, Lat and weekday, you can still not predict which hour it belong to because the traffic is scattered without showing a trend throught day.